Skip to content

 scale: ScaleValue | None = None

-Different scale multipliers can be specified for x and y axis, but setting Control.scale property to an instance of transform.Scale class.
+Different scale multipliers can be specified for x and y axis, by setting Control.scale property to an instance of Scale class.
+Either scale or scale_x and scale_y could be specified, but not all of them.

 ft.Image(